 - Begin eating finger foods (if not already)

-- The goal at this age is for the child to be self-feeding at least 25% of meal/snack.
+- The goal at this age is for the child to be self-feeding at least 25% of his or her food.

-- The child will be taking a consistent morning and afternoon nap (if not already).
+- Children will be taking a consistent morning and afternoon nap (if not already).

-- Signs of wanting/needing to drop morning nap:
+- Signs of wanting/needing to drop his or her morning nap:

 - Waking early from a nap (either morning or afternoon – or both)